mzienert/readiness-calculator-ui/docs/IMPLEMENTATION_STEPS.md

 This document tracks the specific implementation steps, action items, and development tasks for building the AI Readiness Calculator.

-## Current Phase: Clean Architecture Complete - Agent Development Phase
+## Current Phase: Assessment Collection Complete - Ready for AnalyzerAgent Development

 ### Completed Tasks